Students can register for:

 EMA 375 Understanding the Arts Economies (MW 1:30-2:45)

-during the standard registration period in October.
+during the standard registration period.
 Some classes can be taken concurrently and will be held at Broughton 1402 & 1403.

 EMA 365 Foundations in Arts Entrepreneurship